 Executive summary 3 1.
 INTRODUCTORY ITEMS 5 2.
 OBJECTIVES OF THE WORKSHOP 5 3.
-SHORT GENERAL OVERVIEW OF JARPN II 7 3.1 Proponents' overview of general objectives and any changes over time 7 3.2 Summary of general conclusions and recommendations from the 2009 Workshop 7 3.2.1 Objectives 7 3.2.2 Sampling design, sample size and areas 3.2.3 Data analyses and modelling 3.2.4 Other matters not the focus of a final review / 3.3 Proponents' overview of broad sampling scheme including sample size, areas and strategy including changes over response to the 2009 Workshop recommendations time and 3.4 Panel comments and conclusions on general issues 8 3.4.1 Objectives 8 3.4.2 Sampling design and sample size 9 4.
-STOCK STRUCTURE 4.1 Proponents' summary of objectives including modifications, if any, since the start of the programme 4.2 Overview of conclusions and recommendations from the 2009 Workshop 13 4.3 Proponents' summary of the results (incl. response to 2009 Workshop) 14 4.4 Panel review, conclusions and recommendations 16 4.4.1 Overview4.4.2 Evaluation of progress with the 2009 recommendations (see Annex D for a complete summary table)4.4.3 Recommendations 18 5.
+SHORT GENERAL OVERVIEW OF JARPN II 7 3.1 Proponents' overview of general objectives and any changes over time 7 3.2 Summary of general conclusions and recommendations from the 2009 Workshop 7 3.2.1 Objectives 7 3.2.2 Sampling design, sample size and areas 3.2.4 Other matters not the focus of a final review 3.3 Proponents' overview of broad sampling scheme including sample size, areas and strategy including change response to the 2009 Workshop recommendations 3.4 Panel comments and conclusions on general issues 8 3.4.1 Objectives 3.4.2 Sampling design and sample size 4.
+STOCK STRUCTURE 4.1 Proponents' summary of objectives including modifications, if any, since the start of the programme 4.2 Overview of conclusions and recommendations from the 2009 Workshop 13 4.3 Proponents' summary of the results (incl. response to 2009 Workshop) 4.4 Panel review, conclusions and recommendations.
+16 4.4.1 Overview 18 5.
 FEEDING ECOLOGY AND ECOSYSTEM STUDIES: PART 1.
-GENERAL INFORMATION TO INFORM ECOS MODELLING ON OCEANOGRAPHY, DISTRIBUTION, ABUNDANCE AND STATUS OF WHALE STOCKS SYSTEM 5.1 Proponents' summary of objectives including modifications, if any, since the start of the programme 21 5.2 Overview of conclusions and recommendations from the 2009 Workshop 21 5.3 Proponents summary of 'oceanographic component' (incl. response to 2009 Workshop) 22 5.4 Panel review, conclusions and recommendations 23 5.4.1 Overview 23 5.4.2 Evaluation of progress with the 2009 recommendations 24 5.4.3 Recommendations 6.
-FEEDING ECOLOGY AND ECOSYSTEM STUDIES: PART 2, FIELD AND LABORATORY STUDIES 6.1 Proponents' summary of objectives including modifications, if any, since the start of the programme 6.2 Overview of conclusions and recommendations from the 2009 Workshop 6.3 Proponents summary of the coastal and offshore components (including response to 2009 Workshop) 6.3.1 Prey consumption, including biomass estimation of prey species6.3.2 Prey preference, including whales' feeding habits6.3.3 Body condition of whales 29 6.4 Panel review, conclusions and recommendations 6.4.1 Overview 6.4.2.
-Evaluation of progress made on recommendations in 2009 6.4.3 Recommendations 33 7.
-FEEDING ECOLOGY AND ECOSYSTEM STUDIES: PART 3 ECOSYSTEM MODELLING 33
+GENERAL INFORMATION TO INFORM MODELLING ON OCEANOGRAPHY, DISTRIBUTION, ABUNDANCE AND STATUS OF WHALE STOCKS 5.1 Proponents' summary of objectives including modifications, if any, since the start of the programme 21 5.2 Overview of conclusions and recommendations from the 2009 Workshop 21 5.3 Proponents summary of 'oceanographic component' (incl. response to 2009 Workshop) 22 5.4 Panel review, conclusions and recommendations 23 5.4.1 Overview 23 5.4.2 Evaluation of progress with the 2009 recommendations.
+5.4.3 Recommendations.
+24 6.
+FEEDING ECOLOGY AND ECOSYSTEM STUDIES: PART 2, FIELD AND LABORATORY STUDIES 6.1 Proponents' summary of objectives including modifications, if any, since the start of the programme 6.2 Overview of conclusions and recommendations from the 2009 Workshop 6.3 Proponents summary of the coastal and offshore components (including response to 2009 Workshop) 6.3.1 Prey consumption, including biomass estimation of prey species 27 6.3.3 Body condition of whales 6.4 Panel review, conclusions and recommendations.
+30 6.4.1 Overview 6.4.2.
+Evaluation of progress made on recommendations in 2009 7 FEEDING ECOLOGY AND ECOSYSTEM STUDIES: PART 3 ECOSYSTEM MODELLING 33